iplustsolution/next-rust/CONTRIBUTING.md

 - **Error messages are features.** A new failure mode deserves a readable diagnostic with a hint about how to fix it.
-- **Dependencies need a reason.** Explain any new crate in the PR, and add it to the table in `docs/architecture.md`.
+- **Dependencies need a reason.** Explain any new crate in the PR, and add it to the table on the Architecture page (`website/content/architecture.html`).
 - **Say what doesn't work.** If a feature is partial, document the gap rather than implying it's complete.
 - **Secure by default.** Escaping, cookie defaults and path handling don't